 To get this document, you must go to a Colombian notary with your partner and ask for an “escritura pública para una unión marital de hecho”.
 This is a legal document stating that you are living together as if you were married partners.
 It’s effectively a legal civil union, and in Colombia it gives you the same legal rights as a married couple.
 I found getting this document to be the most frustrating part of the process, because there are so many notaries, and every notary in Colombia seems to have a different interpretation of the law.

 Firstly, I will just give a few anecdotes from our experience.
-The first notary we went to told us that we couldn’t be granted an unión marital de hecho at all, because “the law states that both partners have to have been living together in Colombia for at least 2 years”.
-This is not true, and I think that we were told this simply because the legal assistants at the notary didn’t know what the law stated about a Colombian and a foreigner wanting this union, and didn’t want to admit it.
+The first notary we went to told us that it would be impossible for us to get an escritura pública of a unión marital de hecho because the law states that both partners have to have been living together in Colombia for at least 2 years.
+This is not true.
+I think that we were told this simply because the legal assistants at the notary didn’t know what the law actually stated regarding a Colombian national and a foreigner wanting this union, but they didn’t want to admit it.

-Therefore, you either need to apply for a Certificate of No Impediment (either in your home country or via your country’s embassy in Colombia) and get an apostille stamp and get it translated into Spanish if necessary).
-You can then present this at a notary to get your legal document for your partner visa.
-Alternatively, as someone suggested in the comments section below, you can try providing a translated, notarised or certified copy (also with an apostille stamp) of your birth certificate and see if that works.
-A comment at the bottom of a post on how to get married in Colombia suggests it’s easier to order a new copy of your birth certificate via your government’s website – just make sure that it comes certified – and getting someone to post this to Colombia.
+You can apply for a Certificate of No Impediment (either in your home country or via your country’s embassy in Colombia), get an apostille stamp from a notary in your country or from your embassy, and get it translated into Spanish if necessary.
+You can then present this at a Colombian notary to get your legal document for your Migrant/partner visa.
+Alternatively, as someone suggested in the comments section below, you can try providing a translated, notarized or certified copy (also with an apostille stamp) of your birth certificate and see if that works.
+It may be easier to check if you can order a new certified copy of your birth certificate via your government’s website and getting someone to post this to Colombia (always use tracked/recorded delivery or a private courier).
 You can then get it translated relatively cheaply over here.
 Google ‘order copy of birth certificate [+ your country]’.

 It may seem pointless to provide a birth certificate, seeing as it usually won’t contain information about your marital status.
-However, in Colombia, the registro civil is basically a birth certificate with extra information, including marital status, which is why the notaries ask for it when you want to get married.
-It seems that even though many countries’ birth certificates don’t indicate marital status (such as in the UK), many notaries in Colombia will still accept a translated, certified copy and treat this as if it were the same as their registro civil, and give you the legal partnership document you need in order to apply for the TP-10 partner visa.
+However, in Colombia, the registro civil is basically a birth certificate with extra information, including marital status, which is why the notaries ask for it when you want to get married, and sometimes when you want to get a civil partnership document.
+It seems that even though many countries’ birth certificates don’t indicate marital status (such as in the UK), many notaries in Colombia will still accept a translated, certified copy and treat this as if it were the same as their registro civil, and give you the legal partnership document you need in order to apply for the Migrant visa (or formerly TP-10 partner visa).

-Conditions for getting the legal document confirming your relationship
+Conditions for getting the legal civil partnership document

 The day of the visa application – Immigration